 Have you caused damage to someone else’s parked car?
 If so, this is covered by your liability insurance.
 If you damaged your own vehicle at the same time, this is classed as collision damage and is paid for by your full casco insurance.
 In this case, you normally have to pay a deductible.
 If, however, you do not have full casco insurance or insurance for damage while parked, you must pay for the damage to your own car yourself.

 Your full casco insurance also covers damage to your car caused by unknown parties – i.e. damage while parked.
 However, in this case you will also have to pay a deductible, usually 1,000 francs, unless your policy includes “damage while parked” as an add-on.
 In this case, the deductible will either be smaller or zero.

-What if I don't have fully comprehensive cover?
+What if I don't have full casco cover?

-How can I insure my vehicle against vandalism?
+How can I guard against parked car damage?

 It helps to be careful when parking, including in terms of the location.
 However, there are always some things for which you can't legislate.
 Those with new vehicles in particular may find taking out “damage while parked” cover worthwhile.